 I work mainly on Chaucer and other secular late-medieval literature, and have interests in critical theory, in literature and medicine, in place and literature, and in biography.
-I am currently writing a new biography of Chaucer for Princeton University Press and was awarded a British Academy mid-career fellowship for the academic year 2015-2016 to focus on this major project.
-I currently have articles in press or contracted on topics including Chaucer and the senses, his English context, premodern biography, and the form(s) of the Canterbury Tales.
+My major biography of Chaucer - Chaucer: A European Life (Princeton University Press) - comes out in April 2019.
+I was awarded a British Academy mid-career fellowship to work on this book, and in the past have also received funding from the Leverhulme and the Wellcome Trust.
+Recent articles have been on topics including Chaucer and the senses, his English context, premodern biography, and the form(s) of the Canterbury Tales.

 My first book, Chaucerian Conflict came out with OUP in 2007, and argued for a dark Chaucer, whose texts focus on conflict and antagonism.
 Another book, out in 2013, A Handbook of Middle English Studies, is part of Wiley-Blackwell’s Critical Theory Handbooks series, and includes 26 essays by leading scholars on issues ranging from the imagination to postcolonialism, ecology to material culture, public interiorities to sovereignty.

 I have also published many articles on Chaucer, on topics including London, conflict, and carnival; and have also published widely on Thomas Usk, on Thomas Hoccleve, and on topics such as literary depictions of revolution.

 I also have a particular interest in medieval medical texts and in the literary use of medical imagery.
 I recently (2016) published an essay on medieval illness narratives as part of a special issue of JMEMS that I edited on the topic of 'Medical Discourse in Premodern Europe.'